 I’m currently working on Koncision’s first product, a line of confidentiality agreements.
-I’m being assisted by Koncision’s confidentiality agreement editorial board (go here for their bios), but I expect to air issues on this blog routinely.
+I’m being assisted by Koncision’s confidentiality agreement editorial board (go here [link no longer available] for their bios), but I expect to air issues on this blog routinely.
 And here’s one to get the ball rolling:

 If Acme discloses confidential information to Widgetco and subsequently a rogue Widgetco employee discloses some of that information, Acme would likely want a remedy.
 How should Acme address that concern in its confidentiality agreement with Widgetco?